sjmorgan6/Mobile-Target-Tracking/README.md

         - series_of_manevuers.py (\*): _this outputs characteristics of flyovers for a given maneuver pattern (list of delta-Vs) given initial conditions and a mobile target track (defined within the script)_

 - The following packages are needed in addition to the defaults included with Anaconda installation. (with Python version 3.7.10)
     - matplotlib (version 3.4.2 used)
         - (!)
-Note: there appears to be an incompatibility with older versions of networkx and matplotlib- if you get a matplotlib error, check your versions
+Note: there appears to be an incompatibility between older versions of networkx and matplotlib- if you get a matplotlib error, check your versions
     - networkx (version 2.4 used)
     - numpy (version 1.20.0)
     - openpyxl (version 3.0.7 used)